kirsle/flask-multi-upload/README.md

 # Flask Image Upload

-This is an HTML5 and Javascript based image upload web application desinged for Adrian Birylo and Sylwia Odrzywolska
+This is an HTML5 and Javascript based image upload web application designed for Adrian Birylo and Sylwia Odrzywolska.

 # License